janakunft/bff-auth-poc/README.md

 Adjust the configuration in `server/config.js` to match your environment:

-- `clientID`: Your EQ Connect client ID.
+- `clientID`: Your Fusion Auth client ID.
-- `clientSecret`: Your EQ Connect client secret.
+- `clientSecret`: Your Fusion Auth client secret.
-- `fusionAuthPort`: Port number for EQ Connect (e.g., 9011).
+- `fusionAuthPort`: Port number for Fusion Auth (e.g., 9011).
+- `serverPort`: Port number for the Node.js server (e.g., 3001).
-- `serverPort`: Port number for the Node.js server (e.g., 3000).
+- `clientPort`: Port number for the Node.js server (e.g., 3000).

 ## 6. Usage